A version of this story originally ran in 2014.

 The 1994 players' strike wiped out the end of the season and World Series, and it also brought us one of the oddest transactions in MLB history.

 The strike began in mid-August, but the season was not canceled until mid-September.
-Until that happened, teams could still operate as if play would continue, and the Indians -- still holding out hope for a postseason run -- swung a trade for Winfield just before the now defunct waiver trade deadline on Aug.
-31. Cleveland was supposed to get a player to be named from Minnesota, but because of the strike, that never happened.
-To settle things, Indians executives took Twins executives out for a nice dinner.
+Until that happened, teams could still operate as if play would continue, and Cleveland -- still holding out hope for a postseason run -- swung a trade for Winfield just before the now defunct waiver trade deadline on Aug.
+31. The club was supposed to get a player to be named from Minnesota, but because of the strike, that never happened.
+To settle things, Cleveland executives took Twins executives out for a nice dinner.
 If the steak was anywhere near as good as Winfield, it must have been a heck of a meal.

 3. Tris Speaker for rent